OpenModelica/OpenModelica/OMCompiler/README.Windows.md

 make -f Makefile.omdev.mingw -j<Nr. of cores> qtclients
 ```

-# 3 Testsuite
+# 3 Installer

+To build the OpenModelica releases and installer the Makefiles build and NSIS is used.
+If you need to know more checkout [OpenModelicaSetup/BuildWindowsRelease.sh](https://github.com/OpenModelica/OpenModelicaSetup#readme)

+# 4 Test Suite

-Many of the tests inside the testsuite are OS dependent and will only work on a Linux OS.
+Many of the tests inside the test suite are OS dependent and will only work on a Linux OS.
-Nonetheless you can run the testsuite, but a lot of failing tests should be expected.
+Nonetheless you can run the test suite, but a lot of failing tests should be expected.

-The Testsuite is only supported if you build using Makefiles.
+The test suite is only supported if you build using Makefiles.
 For CMake check
 [README.cmake.md](../README.cmake.md).

 Start your MSYS shell from OMDev and run: